 The Northern Territory Immunisation Register (NTIR) is based at the Centre for Disease Control in Darwin, and contains details of vaccines administered to adults and children in the Northern Territory since 1991.
-It also contains some information about vaccines given earlier than 1991 although this data is less complete.
-The NTIR includes vaccines given to children as part of the National Immunisation Program, school-based vaccination programs, adult vaccines, travel vaccines and vaccines given to special groups of people in hospital.
+The NTIR transmits vaccine information to the Australian Immunisation Register (AIR) and to the National Human Papillomavirus (HPV) Vaccine Program Register.

 Vaccine providers including remote and urban community care centres and clinics, hospitals, and GP surgeries are encouraged to send information about all vaccines that they have administered however not all providers participate and not all vaccines are recorded on the NTIR.
 Routine recording of influenza vaccine administered to adults was included on the NTIR from 2009.